Imitation Learning via Simultaneous Optimization of Policies and Auxiliary Trajectories: Realization of CoDE for Acceleration-based Systems

-In this section, we present a realization of CoDE for discrete-time acceleration-driven systems, a type of dynamical systems commonly encountered in robotics.
-A discrete-time acceleration-driven system is define as:
+In this section, we present a realization of CoDE for discrete-time acceleration-based systems, which are commonly encountered in robotics~\cite{Cheng18rmpflow,Ratliff18riemannian}.
+The system is define as:

 where the state $s_t$ consists of a tuple of position $\q_t\in\R^d$ and velocity $\qd_t\in\R^d$, the policy $\pi_\theta(\q_t,\qd_t)$ produces the acceleration action $a_t=\ab_t$, and $T_s$ is the sampling time of the discrete-time system.
-For fully actuated torque-controlled robotics problems , we can often obtain a acceleration-driven system through feedback linearization with a inverse dynamics model~\cite{siciliano2010robotics}.
-We follow the robotics terminology and call $\qd$ the generalized coordinate in the \emph{configuration space} (also denoted as $\CC$ space), and $\qd$ the generalized velocity.
+For fully actuated torque-controlled robotics problems, we can often obtain an acceleration-based system through feedback linearization with an inverse dynamics model~\cite{siciliano2010robotics}.
+We follow the robotics terminology and call $\qd$ the \emph{generalized coordinate} in the \emph{configuration space} (also denoted as $\CC$ space), and $\qd$ the \emph{generalized velocity}.
 Examples of generalized coordinate include joint angles for a robot manipulator, and the $2$-d position for a planar particle.